dev-pods/ai-in-actions/.github/steps/1-step.md

 Let's create a simple workflow that we can trigger manually from the GitHub UI.

+1. Navigate to the `Code` tab of your repository.
+Then into `.github/workflows/` directory.

-1. Click `Add File` and create a new workflow file named `.github/workflows/ask-ai.yml`
+1. Click `Add File` and create a new workflow file named `ask-ai.yml`

 1. Add the workflow name, manual event trigger and required permissions: